 How to make Pressure Cooker Short Ribs

 Honestly, at first glance, the ingredient list and instructions look a lot longer than some of my recipes.
 But read through it, measure things out ahead of time, and put some good music on.
 You can totally, 100%, definitely handle this!

-When the wine has reduced a bit, you’ll be adding even more flavor the the gravy and the ribs.
-You’ll add beef broth, balsamic vinegar, Worcestershire sauce, brown sugar, bay leaf, thyme, and paprika.
+When the wine has reduced a bit, you add even more flavor to the gravy and the ribs with beef broth, balsamic vinegar, Worcestershire sauce, brown sugar, bay leaf, thyme, and paprika.

 This is making me want to get in the kitchen and make these again right now!

-Once you have all those yummy flavors added, you’ll place the short ribs back into the brothy mixture.
-Add the potatoes in a stainless steel bowl or a small cake pan right on top of the ribs!
+Once you have all those yummy flavors added, place the short ribs back into the broth mixture.
+Add the potatoes to a stainless steel bowl or a small cake pan right on top of the ribs!

 Now it’s time for the pressure cooker to work its magic.

-When they’re finished cooking, you’ll carefully remove the potatoes and mash them.
+When the ribs have finished cooking, carefully remove the potatoes and mash them.
 The short ribs get removed from the pot one more time so you can thicken up the gravy with a mixture of a little cornstarch and beef broth.
-Once it’s thick, you’ll put the short ribs back in to get them shiny and glazed in that delicious gravy.
+Once it’s thick, put the short ribs back in to get them shiny and glazed in that delicious gravy.

 Time to serve!

 What sides to serve with Short Ribs